 CABOVER - The cabover bed assembly includes a privacy drape, which slides along a track on the ceiling.
 To use the bed, pull the folded section out and lower onto the supports.
-A driving area privacy drape can be attached by pressing the Velcro strip on the drape to the Velcro buttons on the inside of the bumper pad.
+A driving area privacy drape can be attached by pressing the Velcro strip on the drape to the strip on the cushion edges.
 The drape hangs to the floor, separating the driving area from the living area.